joinly-ai/joinly/README.md

 ```

 # :technologist: Run an external client
 In Quickstart, we ran the Docker Container directly as a client using `--client`.
 But we can also run it as a server and connect to it from outside the container.
-Here, we run an own client that implements the agent logic and connect it to the joinly MCP server.
+Here, we run an external client that implements the agent logic and connect it to the joinly MCP server.
   - Prerequisites: do the [Quickstart](#zap-quickstart), [install uv](https://github.com/astral-sh/uv), and open two terminals

 Start the joinly server in the first terminal (note, we are not using `--client` here and forward port `8000`):